t46/can-wikipedia-help-offline-rl/README.md

 # On the Effect of Pre-training for Transformer in Different Modality on Offline Reinforcement Learning
-This repository contains the code for *On the Effect of Pre-training for Transformer in Different Modality on Offline Reinforcement Learning*.
+This repository contains the code for *"On the Effect of Pre-training for Transformer in Different Modality on Offline Reinforcement Learning"*.
+The LaTeX source for our paper is availabe at https://github.com/t46/paper-pre-training-different-modality-offline-rl.

 Most of our code is based on the following repositories:
 - https://github.com/machelreid/can-wikipedia-help-offline-rl
   - https://github.com/rail-berkeley/d4rl
 - https://github.com/gtegner/mine-pytorch
 - https://github.com/google-research/google-research/tree/master/representation_similarity

+We sincerely thank the contributors for making the code available to us.
+Our research would not have been possible without these codes.

 The primary files and directories used to generate the results of the paper are the following:
 ```